 Training and facilitation skills are a key element to successful organizing and movement building.
 These skills develop new leaders, transfer skills and knowledge between generations, create more participation within groups, resolving conflict and provide the discipline needed for successful actions.
 Yet, few people who play the role of educator, trainer, or facilitator in their work are offered an opportunity to learn a framework for training that supports their experience or a chance to hone their skills among other trainers.
 Leadership by people of color is vital to the critical movements of our time.
 This workshop is designed to support participants to develop a stronger sense of confidence, options, tools, and approaches that will work for them to be effective in their leadership roles.

-Note: This workshop covers the same content as our regular Training for Social Action Trainers (TSAT), with some additions and modifications meant to help participants get the most out of a people of color-specific learning environment.
+Note: This workshop covers the same content as our Training for Social Action Trainers (TSAT) with some adaptations meant to help participants get the most out of a people of color space.

 WORKSHOP FEE This workshop costs $200-$700 US, sliding scale based on income.
 The fee includes over 23 hours of training, meals during workshop hours, and simple lodging for people who request it.
 To determine your fee, use the chart below.